FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Highest yards per attempt since opening day 2019: Tannehill 8.95, Dak Prescott 8.26, Jimmy Garoppolo 8.20, Wilson 8.19, Jameis Winston 8.16.

 Who knew?
-Tannehill, since taking over as Titans quarterback one year ago this week, is the missing piece of team that can grind it out and be explosive in the passing game too.
+Tannehill, since taking over as Titans quarterback one year ago this week, is the missing piece for a team that can grind it out and be explosive in the passing game too.
 There are many amazing things to his story, but this one might pop the most: To acquire Tannehill, the price was the 135th pick in the 2020 draft, a fourth-round pick.
 Such is the craziness of quarterback-mining in the NFL.
 Tennessee spent the second pick in 2015 to pick what the franchise thought was its franchise quarterback, Marcus Mariota.
-But a year ago tomorrow, coach Mike Vrabel benched Mariota and started Tannehill.
+But a year ago tomorrow, coach Mike Vrabel benched Mariota and started a guy the Titans paid peanuts for.
 That changed the course of current Titans history and gave the best teams of the AFC an unexpected major rival.

 Sunday was a perfect example of why Tennessee is so dangerous.
 On the surface, we think of Tennessee as a classic power-running team with the best big back in football, Derrick Henry.
 He had one of the best games of his life Sunday, with 264 yards from scrimmage—a personal best—and two incredible plays, a 94-yard touchdown run and 53-yard reception.
 Well, there was a third, which we’ll get to.
 Vrabel made the call that changed his franchise, Mariota to Tannehill.
 Arthur Smith is the daring choreographer who never met a calculated risk he didn’t like, the kind of ethos that will have him high on the list of head-coaching candidates come January.
+Henry is the 2019 rushing champ who might be on the way to two straight.
 And that’s all supplemented by the egoless Tannehill, who only cares about the stats I just mentioned because they mean the offense is really good, not that he is really good.

 Back to this running clock.